 - Regular internet access; dial-up connections are sufficient, broadband is preferable.

-- A minimum of 7 to 8 hours of commitment per week, and the readiness to participate in class online sessions (once a week at specified times)
+- A minimum of 5 to 7 hours of commitment per week, and the readiness to participate in class online sessions (once a week at specified times)

 Fees and scholarships

-A limited number of partial scholarships are available for applicants from developing countries.
+A limited number of partial scholarships offered by Diplo are available for applicants from developing countries.
+Three full scholarships are offered by GSPI.
 Discounts are available for more than one participant from the same institution.

 Fill out the short form to start your application process for this course.
 You will receive an instruction email on how to continue.